nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/assignments/06 - Week 6 - Midterm Checkin.md

 The rubric for this assignment is simple:

 1. Have you tried a few things?
+(10 points)
 1. Is your narrative complete and free of errors?
+(10 points)
 1. Are your questions direct and honest?
+(10 points)